 Pakistan is a federal republic.
-Elections in May 2013 judged to be mostly free and fair, but some independent observers and political parties did raise concerns about election irregularities.
+In May 2013 the Pakistan Muslim League-Nawaz (PML-N) party won a majority of seats in parliamentary elections, and Nawaz Sharif became prime minister for the third time.
+While judged to be mostly free and fair, some independent observers and political parties raised concerns about election irregularities.
+On July 28, the Supreme Court disqualified Sharif from office over corruption allegations.
+Parliament elected Shahid Khaqan Abbasi as the new prime minister on August 1.
 Asif Ali Zardari completed his five-year term as president in September 2013 with Mamnoon Hussain (PML-N) succeeding him.
 Orderly transitions in the military (chief of army staff) and the judiciary (Supreme Court chief justice) solidified the democratic transition.

 Civilian authorities generally maintained effective control over the security forces.